splunk/docker-splunk/docs/ADVANCED.md

 ## Advanced

-Let's dive into the nitty-gritty on how to tweak the setup of your containerized Splunk deployment.
+Let's dive into the nitty-gritty of how to tweak the setup of your containerized Splunk deployment.
 This section goes over in detail various features and functionality that a traditional Splunk Enterprise solution is capable of.

 ## Navigation